 This intermediate course is designed for students with various levels of experience.
 Students must pass No Fear Improv or its equivalent before registering for Impact Improv.
 Are you no longer a complete improv novice, but not yet a pro?
 Then this course is probably right for you!
 Many students choose to repeat this course multiple times to gain the broadest possible exposure to the different principles of acting spontaneously!
 Learn to have an impact on the audience by playing outrageous scenarios truthfully.
 Students will train alongside classmates of all backgrounds in a creative, supportive, celebratory classroom atmosphere.
 Hilarity always ensues, team-building takes center stage, and fun is de rigueur.
 This performance-oriented course culminates in an open class for friends and family.
 It is recommended that students registered for this course pair it with Introduction to Acting and Introduction to Theater for Social Justice.
 Eight Classes

-This course will help intermediate students develop a multi-faceted singing technique, prepare songs for a variety of audition circumstances, select appropriate material, and ascertain a comprehensive understanding of casting and audition protocol.
+These courses will help beginning (MT Perf I) and intermediate (MT Perf II) students develop a multi-faceted singing technique, prepare songs for a variety of audition circumstances, select appropriate material, and ascertain a comprehensive understanding of casting and audition protocol.
 Students will refine their professional image and expand their musical repertoire.
 This course will culminate in the production of a presentation on the final day of class open to friends and family.
 It is strongly recommended that students registered for this course pair it with Voice Building for Singers.
 Eight Classes

 Studio A.C.T.’s Musical Theater Performance III course is designed to provide the intermediate to advanced singer/actor with an intensive performance experience in a supportive, learning environment.
 Each artist will train extensively in voice, movement and acting over a nine week session in preparation for a final performance.
 Prerequisite: Prior singing and musical theater training at an intermediate to advanced level.
 Eight Classes